hipc-book/hipc-book.github.io/_lectures/5-on-node_parallelism.md

 A shared memory parallel computer is a system in which a number of cores (or CPUs) work on a common, shared physical address space.

-Although transparent to the programmer there are typically two different forms of shared memory system in terms of memory access.
+Although transparent to the programmer, there are typically two different forms of shared memory system in terms of memory access.

 An **UMA (Uniform Memory Access)** system is one where the system has a flat memory model -- latency and bandwidth are the same for all processors and all memory locations.
 This is sometimes also called symmetric multiprocessing (SMP).

 In an UMA system, each CPU would typically be connected to a shared memory controller, which would act as a conduit between the CPUs and the main memory.
-With modern CPUs now containing tens of cores per chip, UMA architecture are no longer used.
+With modern CPUs now containing tens of cores per chip, UMA designs are not typically used.
 As core counts increase, the single memory controller soon becomes a significant bottleneck.

 ![A Uniform Memory Access (UMA) design](../../assets/unit-5/uma.png)
 _**Figure 2:** An UMA design_